Close

 The Sentientist tenets of naturalism (evidence and reason) and sentiocentrism (compassion for all sentient beings regardless of other characteristics) can be found in many cultures and different forms of art and media, ancient and modern.
 This page sets out some examples suggested by people in our Sentientism communities.
 Thanks to Graham for suggesting the idea.

-Please get in touch using the "Contact Us" form or by joining one of our communities if you have other suggestions.
+Please get in touch via any of our social media accounts or groups or by joining one of our communities if you have other suggestions.
 The commentary below includes spoilers!

 Maybe, over time, we'll see more movies, music, art and games reflecting rationality and universal compassion.